slu-soc1120/syllabus/docs/grading.md

 <p>Exams are worth <strong>60%</strong> of your final grade</p>
 </div>

 Three non-cumulative multiple choice exams will be given throughout the semester.
 Each exam will cover the breadth of the material in the course, including readings, lectures, and videos.
-Exam 1 will be given on **XXXX**, Exam 2 will be given on **XXXX**, and Exam 3 will be given during our class's schedule final exam period on **XXXX** from 2:00pm to 3:50pm.
+Exam 1 will be given on **Monday, September 24^th^**, Exam 2 will be given on **Wednesday, October 31^th^**, and Exam 3 will be given during our class's schedule final exam period on **Wednesday, December 12^th^** from 2:00pm to 3:50pm.
 Each exam is worth 20% of your final grade.

 ## Submission and Late Work